 We are a highly specialized, academia-affiliated research center for early-phase and proof-of-concept clinical trials

 Fraunhofer ITEM has many years of experience and expertise in the field of clinical airway research, complemented by a unique state-of-the-art infrastructure for performing clinical trials.
-Our focus is on airway diseases such as asthma, COPD, and allergic rhinitis, and on interstitial lung diseases, idiopathic pulmonary fibrosis (IPF) in particular.
+Our focus of research is on airway diseases, in particular asthma, COPD, and allergic rhinitis, and on interstitial lung diseases, especially idiopathic pulmonary fibrosis (IPF).
+Other therapeutic areas have been added over the past five years, including atopic dermatitis, inflammatory diseases and vaccine studies.

 At the Clinical Research Center Hannover (CRC Hannover), one of Europe’s leading-edge non-hospital clinical research centers, we operate in a collaborative working environment that includes outpatient clinics and overnight facilities for study participants, advanced medical equipment, magnetic resonance imaging (MRI) systems, and a state-of-the-art biobank for storing biological samples.